jazzband/django-analytical/docs/services/performable.rst

 to :const:`INSTALLED_APPS` in your project :file:`settings.py` file.
 See :doc:`../install` for details.

-Next you need to add the Performable template tags to your templates.
+Next you need to add the Performable template tag to your templates.
 This step is only needed if you are not using the generic :ttag:`analytical.*` tags.
 If you are, skip to :ref:`performable-configuration`.